vertica/VerticaPy/docs/source/user_guide_introduction_best_practices.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/user_guide_introduction_best_practices_laod_titanic_selective.html

-If we run the :py:func:`~verticapy.vDataFrame.avg` method without specifying columns, all numerical vDataFrame columns are included in the operation:
+If we run the :py:func:`~verticapy.vDataFrame.avg` method without specifying columns, all numerical :py:mod:`~verticapy.vDataFrame` columns are included in the operation:

-.. note:: To examine the generated SQL for each command, turn on the "sql_on" option using :py:func:`~verticapy.set_option`.
+.. note:: To examine the generated SQL for each command, turn on the ``sql_on`` option using :py:func:`~verticapy.set_option`.

 .. ipython:: python